wdi-sg/gitbook-2018/06-ruby-rails/ruby-intro/readme.md

 &&
 ```

-Note that Ruby has a `===` operator, but no `!==` operator.
-In fact, the operator means something different in Ruby.
+Note that Ruby has a `===` operator, **BUT** the operator means something different in Ruby.
 We'll touch on this when we get to ranges.
 You can use the `.equal?` function as an identity operator.

 ### Arrays
 An indexed arrangement of objects